Meherdeep/agora-flutter-broadcast/README.md

-# Agora 1 to 1 Video Calling Demo
+# Agora Video Broadcasting Demo

 This tutorial describes how to create an Agora account and build a sample video broadcasting app with Agora's Flutter SDK.